pharmai/plip/README.md

 Questions or comments about `PLIP`?
 Write me an email to sebastian.salentin (at) biotec.tu-dresden.de

 ## License Information
+PLIP is published under the Apache License.
+For more information, please read the LICENSE.txt file.
+Using PLIP in your commercial or non-commercial project is generally possible when giving a proper reference to this project and the publication in NAR.
+If you are unsure about usage options, don't hesitate to contact me.

 ## Citation Information
 If you are using PLIP in your work, please cite